-After applying these lubricants on your door hinges, the door would be squeak free for months.
-You won’t have to worry about lubricating the door hinges again and again after applying the grease once in every six months.
+After applying these lubricants on your door hinges, the door would be squeak-free for months.
+You won’t have to worry about lubricating the door hinges again and again after applying the grease once every six months.

 Types of Lubricants

-Silicone greases inhibit corrosion for its moisture-resistant characteristics.
+Silicone greases inhibit corrosion for their moisture-resistant characteristics.
 You’ll find silicone lubricants in various formulations.
-Typically these greases come in a pressurized can with a long and thin straw attached to it.
+Typically, these greases come in a pressurized can with a long and thin straw attached to them.